qualiaMachine/deep-learning-intro/setup.md

 - For sklearn, the minimum version is 0.22.

 ## Fallback option: cloud environment
-If a local installation does not work for you, it is also possible to run this lesson in [Google colab](https://colab.research.google.com/).
+If a local installation does not work for you, it is also possible to run this lesson in [Binder Hub](https://mybinder.org/v2/gh/carpentries-incubator/deep-learning-intro/scaffolds).
+This should give you an environment with all the required software and data to run this lesson, nothing which is saved will be stored, please copy any files you want to keep.

+Alternatively you can use [Google colab](https://colab.research.google.com/).
 If you open a jupyter notebook here, the required packages are already pre-installed.
 Note that google colab uses jupyter notebook instead of jupyter lab.

 ## Downloading the required datasets